-Dundee is a long-term, on-going and research-based project that I started in the year of 2017.
+Dundee is a long-term, and research-based project that I started in the year of 2016.

 Dundee is a rural township located in the Montérégie region of Quebec Canada.
 Scots settlers arrived and settled in this region in about 1800, giving this place a name from their homeland: Dundee.
 This project focuses on the evolution of Dundee, Quebec, in relation to the stories of Scottish migrations.